Safety Assessment of Sugar Substitutes

 Cyclamate

-However cyclamate as a sweetener is legally accepted in food products in over 55 countries including the UK and EU e.g. the Sweet’N Low products in which a few artificial sweeteners are used; cyclamate is absent in the US products and saccharin is forbidden in Canada.
+Cyclamate was forbidden for the food applications in 1969 as a result of the in vivo research; the laboratory animals were fed high quantities of cyclamate and saccharin combination that brought about the development of bladder cancer.
+At present, cyclamate as a sweetener is legally accepted in food products in over 55 countries including the UK and EU.
+The commercial products containing cyclamate include the Sweet’N Low products in which a few artificial sweeteners are used.
+Cyclamate is absent in the US products and saccharin is forbidden in Canada.

 Acesulfame potassium (ace-K)